filipsobol/sonda/docs/features/treemap-graph.md

   caption="Treemap chart for the main JavaScript bundle of Sonda" />

-Clicking on a **folder tile** zooms into that folder’s contents.
+Clicking on a **folder tile** zooms into that folder's contents.
 Clicking on an **asset tile** drills down to a treemap of its source files, where each tile represents a single source file.
 Finally, clicking on a **source file tile** opens a detail view showing its file type, size, origin, and other metadata.

 This workflow helps you quickly identify the largest assets and explore how individual files contribute to your build size.